emmercm/igir/docs/usage/handheld/twmenu.md

 ## ROMs

-TWiLightMenu uses its own proprietary [ROM folder structure](https://github.com/DS-Homebrew/TWiLightMenu/tree/master/7zfile/roms) based in the root of the SD card, so `igir` has a replaceable `{twmenu}` token to sort ROMs into the right place.
+TWiLightMenu uses its own proprietary [ROM folder structure](https://github.com/DS-Homebrew/TWiLightMenu/tree/master/7zfile/roms) based in the root of the SD card, so Igir has a replaceable `{twmenu}` token to sort ROMs into the right place.
 See the [replaceable tokens page](../../output/tokens.md) for more information.

 === ":simple-windowsxp: Windows"